KazzK94/glitchlink/README.md

 ## Games
 The games section (/games) shows a list of games (obtained from an external API), and a search bar to find the games you want.
-If the user is logged in, hovering over a GameCard shows a button to "Add to my collection".
+If the user is logged in, hovering over a GameCard shows a button to either add to collection or remove from collection, depending on whether it's already owned or not.
 Sadly, this API is not as precise as we'd like so some searches might get a lot of filler before finding the game you actually want.

 ## Admin Panel